Extensions with Catalog Attributes

 Adding Foreign Key Remarks

 You can annotate foreign keys in your schema with remarks.
 These remarks can be shown in SchemaCrawler diagrams and in other SchemaCrawler output.
-Use syntax like the one above, still using the “weak-associations” key.
+Use syntax like the one above, still using the “implicit-associations” key.
 SchemaCrawler will find a foreign key match for the columns in the referenced and referencing tables, and will update the remarks on that foreign key.